V-Sekai/manuals/71 Decisions/71.16 Proposed 16/20240331-vrc-vrm-compatibility.md

 7. Add vrcfury direct tree
 8. Add vrcfury jerry's templates
 9. Change the eyes to move up or down [-2, 2].
-10. Make sure the `Body` has the all blend shapes deleted.
 10. Make sure the `Body` has the perfect sync blend shapes.
 10. Choose either the MPEG4 blendshapes or Perfect sync.
 Delete one or the other.
 11. Remove empty vrc parameters